Community

 Embracing Spirit Yoga

 People assume that teaching yoga full-time must be so “fun”.
-I would not describe it as fun, but it IS what I believe I am here to do.
+I would not describe it as fun.
+However it IS what I believe I am here to do.
 I believe 100% that I was given my special daughter to lead me down a path of teaching yoga to people with disabilities.
-The road with her hasn’t been easy, but I can see now that it certainly has gifted me with amazing compassion.
+The road with her hasn’t been easy.
+It is easier to see now that it certainly has gifted me with amazing compassion.

 It has been a wonderful eleven years and I have grown so much as a person and as a teacher.
-I could not have succeeded and been able to touch so many lives without the support of my students, my family, my friends and those who have taken a chance on my offerings and who have seen first hand the dedication I give to my students.
-The ongoing encouragement and understanding from the people closest to me fuels me.
-To some it may seem like I am frazzled and running like crazy, but those who love and respect me see that the hard work is a reflection of my passion for serving those with disabilities.
+I could not have succeeded and been able to touch so many lives without the support of others; my students, my family, my friends and those who have taken a chance on my offerings and who have seen first hand the dedication I give to my students.
+To some it may seem like I am frazzled and running like crazy.
+Those who love and respect me see that the hard work is a reflection of my passion for serving those with disabilities.

 If you are curious and want to learn more about what I do, check out this informative webpage and read about what I believe to be the foundation of any quality yoga class.